Vital-Ahishakiye/ehealth-data-pipeline/part1_data_modeling/design_rationale.md

 # Part 1: Data Modeling - Design Rationale

 ## Overview
-This document explains the design decisions for the eHealth operational schema and data warehouse layer.
+This document explains the design decisions for the eFiche operational schema and data warehouse layer.

 ---